 The final big change I made was to Agendas.
 I realised it'd be useful if this was more automated, particularly since the Agenda XP calculation is a little laborious since different Agendas provide different amounts of XP, and you don't want to have to copy that information over onto each unit card every time you play a battle.

-In theory one could replace all that typing with a drop-down menu of all the agendas in the game, but there's no way I'm keeping that updated as new Codexes come out; the formulas would be relatively complex, particularly for non-linear agendas where you have to do it Y times before getting any XP at all.
+In theory one could replace all the typing and manual stuff with a drop-down menu of all the agendas in the game, but there's no way I'm keeping that updated as new Codexes come out; the formulas would be relatively complex, particularly for non-linear agendas where you have to do it Y times before getting any XP at all.
 Better to keep it simple.
 Well, better for me.
 Not so much for you.

 Optional unit sheet format: full stats & weapon profiles

 Following a suggestion from Dark_Goblin on Goonhammer, I have included an optional format of the unit sheet that gives you the space to include literally all the unit's stats, thus meaning you wouldn't need a codex or other summary sheet during your games.
 This format will probably suit some people more than others, and takes up a bunch more visual space, but it would enable you to incorporate the bonuses from your Battle Honours straight into your stats.

 Honestly this update is big enough that it might just be easier to copy the stuff out of your current roster and into a fresh copy.
 It's a non-mandatory bummer, I know, but hopefully the quality of life improvements are worth it.
 If it's any consolation, I currently have no ideas for further improvements, so it's not like I'll be putting out another big change in a few weeks.